 AHI Preschool teaching approach is aptly expressed in the School’s motto ‘Learn, Grow, Play’.
 Teaching focuses on literacy, numeracy and skills development – Physical, Intellectual, Emotional and Social Skills (PIES) – through the use of fun, creative and interactive methods.

 AHI Preschool offers full day and half day programmes for children of ages 18 months to 5 years old (Playgroup, Nursery and Kindergarten classes).

-The curriculum is largely based on Montessori teaching approaches, complemented by other learning methods, such as Jolly Phonics and Numicon.
-During Montessori classes, children make creative choices in their learning through age-appropriate self directed activities assigned by the teacher.
+International Early Years Curriculum (IEYC) is now our main curriculum complemented by other teaching methods such Montessori, Jolly Phonics and Numicon.
+During Montessori classes, children make creative choices in their learning through age-appropriate self-directed activities assigned by the teacher.
 Jolly Phonics is a fun and child centred approach to teaching literacy through synthetic phonics(4 letter sounds).
-Numicons is a multi-sensory approach to teaching mathematics and is designed to help children understand connections between numbers.
+Numicon is a multi-sensory approach to teaching mathematics and is designed to help children understand connections between numbers.

-Moral education and physical education are other essential building blocks included in the programme.
+2nd Language – Mandarin and Vietnamese – and outdoor activities are also essential building blocks included in the programme.

 Hands on Experience, Problem Solving

 Child gains experience and self confidence in thinking and making decisions of their own in everyday context.